HyperBrain/serverless-vscode/README.md

 [![Installs](https://vsmarketplacebadge.apphb.com/installs/frankschmid.serverless-vscode.svg)](https://marketplace.visualstudio.com/items?itemName=frankschmid.serverless-vscode)
 [![Ratings](https://vsmarketplacebadge.apphb.com/rating/frankschmid.serverless-vscode.svg)](https://marketplace.visualstudio.com/items?itemName=frankschmid.serverless-vscode)

 This extension enables an integration of Serverless projects with VSCode.
+It eliminates the need to start Serverless commands from a separate command line.

 ## Installation

 In order to install an extension you need to open the extension palette and search for serverless-vscode.
 You can then install it.

+### Alpha version

 This is currently an alpha version, that integrates only a subset of possible commands.
 See the GitHub repository for remaining planned features for the final version.
 You're encouraged to test the version and create additional feature requests.

+**Currently the extension only supports Serverless projects with Serverless installed locally!**

+That means, that Serverless must be a development dependency of the project itself.
+A subsequent version of the extension will also support the globally installed Serverless framework and a configuration for that.

 ## Usage